Icíar Bollaín: Take my eyes (Te doy mis ojos) (2003)

 This film is characterized for introducing a new element: the Painting.
 The use of pictorial art enriches the staging and the story itself, analyzing the narrative function that the works of this style can have within the Cinematography.
 While the painting does not carry a major role in the story of Pilar, a victim of domestic violence, it is crucial to the development of the main character.
 Thus, the Painting may be seen as a connector rather than a main narrative axis.

 Somehow, through the painting, it is observed throughout the film how Pilar gets rid of the chains of the violence and abuse made by her husband.
 As Icíar Bollaín said, "Pilar meets art and thus begins to grow up emotionally and as a result she escapes from her difficult situation".This could be taken as an example for all the women who have the same problem, so that they can stop the abuse and free themselves from those chains as Pilar does in the movie.
 Throughout the film different pictures (mainly Mythology ones) are used to reflect the development of the main character on a personal and social level.

 Even the Rain (También la lluvia) (2010)

 This film by Icíar Bollaín could be perfectly defined as a "film within a film" because it uses two storylines to tell the tense situation that exists in Bolivia.
 All related to the heritage and colonial legacy.
 On the one hand, in this film, there is a low budget film about Christopher Columbus and the Discovery of America in 1492 being recorded.
 While, on the other hand, the famous Water War (Bolivia) of Cochabamba (April 2000) is taking place.

-Pledge
+Personal life

+Bollaín has been in a relationship with Scottish-Irish screenwriter and lawyer Paul Laverty since 1995, after meeting on the set of Land and Freedom.
+The couple live in Edinburgh with their three children.

 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."